DominicValerio/simplest-interpreter/README.md

 Most of important code can be found in the `runtime` folder

+Runnable code examples can be found in the `examples` folder

 Here's a short runnable code example:
 ```go
 var x = 0